StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-notifications/write-filtered-event-trigger.md

 <!-- md:permission `manageConfig` -->

-This topic provides step-by-step instructions for writing a *FilteredEvent* [trigger](../manage-notifications/about-notifications.md#triggers) in TheHive.
+Write a *FilteredEvent* [trigger](../manage-notifications/about-notifications.md#triggers) in TheHive to send notifications based on custom event filters.

-!!! info "Capabilities of the *FilteredEvent* trigger"
-    Read this [StrangeBee blog post](https://blog.strangebee.com/leveraging-thehive5-notification-capabilities-2-2/){target=_blank} for an introduction to the capabilities of *FilteredEvent* trigger.
+For a list of available operators, see [FilteredEvent Trigger Operators](filtered-event-trigger-operators.md).

 <h2>Procedure</h2>